ChallaUday/PLACEMENT_MANAGEMENT_SYSTEM/Placement_Management_System-main/README.md

 ## Contact

-For any questions or issues, please contact [K Naveen Kumar](mailto:knaveenkumar0103@gmail.com).
+For any questions or issues, please contact [CHALLA UDAY KIRAN](mailto:udaychalla03@gmail.com).